jjhester/hashicorp-activity4/performance-based-scenario.md

 ---
-title: "Sample Scenario"
+title: "Sample Scenario v2"
 ---

+### Your Environment

-There is a single HashiCorp Vault cluster provisioned at the following IP address:
+A HashiCorp Vault cluster is provisioned as follows:

- ### `scenario-cluster-vault`:
+ `scenario-cluster-vault`

+* Vault Address
-- Vault Address: 127.0.0.1:8200
+: 127.0.0.1:8200
+* Vault Token
-- Vault Token: s.f7Ea3C3ojOYE0GRLzmhSG
+: s.f7Ea3C3ojOYE0GRLzmhSG

-The AppRole auth method has been enabled on the approle/ path.
-A role has been created and has the following properties:
+The AppRole auth method has been enabled on the `approle/` path with the following properties:

+* Role Name
-- Role Name: appy7
+: appy7
+* Vault policy
-- Vault policy: policy7
+: policy7
+* Role ID
-- Roll ID: xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxxxxx
+: xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxxxxx

+The application server is configured as follows:

+`scenario-node-appserver`

+* Server Address
+: <IP_Address>
+* Vault Agent Config File
+: /etc/vault/agent7.hcl
+* Sink Location
+: /etc/vault/token.json

-Additionally, there is an application server which requires the use of the Vault Agent to retrieve and manage a Vault token to be stored in a local file.
-The Vault binary is already in the $PATH.
-The application server is called `scenario-node-appserver`.
+The Vault token should be stored in the sink location.
+The Vault binary is already in the **$PATH**.

+### Instructions

+You are configuring securely an application to retrieve credentials from the Vault.
+The Vault Agent should retrieve and automatically renew a Vault token using Auto-Auth and Token Sink.

+Using the information provided above, configure the application server as follows:

+1. Generate a `SecretID` in the Vault for the approle.
+2. Retrieve a Vault token using the Vault Agent.
+3. Protect the Vault token using response wrapping.
+4. Write the Vault token to the sink location.

-### Application Server:
+### Important Notes

-- Server Address: <IP_Address>
-- Vault agent Config File: /etc/vault/agent7.hcl
-- Sink Location: /etc/vault/token.json

-Bucky is going to need to Securely configure Vault Agent Auto-Auth and Token Sink.
-Bucky has an application that needs to retrieve credentials from Vault, even though the application was not architected to interact directly with Vault.
-Bucky uses the Vault Agent to retrieve a Vault token and keep it renewed automatically.
-Using the information provided above, configure the application server to use the Vault Agent to retrieve a Vault Token.
-The Vault Agent should use approle for authentication, therefore a SecretID needs to be generated in Vault.
-When retrieving the token from vault, the resulting token should be protected using response wrapping on the Auth method.
-Write the token to the token.json file path.
-Important Note: you can validate the configuration by viewing the contents of the sink.
-If a token does not exist, the configuration is not correct.
+* You can validate the configuration by viewing the sink contents.
+* If the Vault token does not exist, the configuration is not correct.